 DubaiNews

-Everything you need to know about flying taxis in Dubai
+Everything you need to know about Dubai’s flying taxis

 Flying taxis sound like something straight out of a sci-fi movie, but in Dubai it will soon become a reality.
-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai has given air taxis the thumbs up, and the aim is for them to operate in the next three years.
-Here’s what we know so far about flying taxis in Dubai.
+Last year, Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai gave air taxis a thumbs up.
+The aim set then was for air taxis to be operational within three years and it looks like it’s finally happening.

+So how can you hop into one?
 Forget about airports, the flying taxi stops in Dubai will be known as vertiports.
 The taxis will initially connect four areas of Dubai: Dubai International Airport, Downtown Dubai, Dubai Marina and Palm Jumeirah.
 Plus, the vertiports will include four stands for aerial taxis and two landing areas, which will be connected to metro stations.
+The prices for individual rides are yet to be announced, but the convenience and efficiency they promise are undeniable.

-Images of the flying taxis and vertiports have been unveiled.
+Images of the flying taxis and vertiports were unveiled last year.
 The world-famous architecture firm, Foster + Partners, is behind the designs.
-The designs include bright, sleek vertiports and taxis that look like a cross between a drone and helicopter.
+The designs include bright, sleek vertiports and taxis that look like a cross between a drone and a helicopter.

 Flying taxis in Dubai